China’s births hit historic low, a political problem for Beijing - The Boston Globe

 Advertisement

 The situation is creating a huge political problem for Beijing, which is already facing economic headwinds.
-Along with the demographic data, the country reported Monday that growth in the last quarter of the year slowed to 4%.
+Along with the demographic data, the country reported Monday that growth in the last quarter of the year slowed to 4 percent .

 None have been able to reverse a stark fact: An increasing number of Chinese women don’t want children.